lukehutch/serverx/README.md

 Vert.x, by using internal compilation and caching of HTML templates, by using `MethodHandle` to perform reflective access only at server startup time, etc.

-Serverx is a new project, and works fine for the author's purposes, but has not yet been tested widely.
+Serverx is a new project, and is functional, but has not yet been tested widely.

 ## Setting up routes